gatlee21/VRHeadsetFovCalculator/README.md

 This tool estimates field-of-view (FOV) parameters for a VR headset using the following underlying assumptions:
 * The displays are touching each other right in between the eyes.
 * The lenses are also touching each other in the nasal part
-* The lenses are near perfect thin lenses with "nice behavior"
+* It assumes that lens used are "simple" (=symmetrical) Fresnel lens

 The formulas for FOV are derived from the [UW paper on wide FOV analysis](https://courses.cs.washington.edu/courses/cse490v/20wi/public/report_14.pdf) which is partly aligned with [Risa2000’s FOV documentation](https://risa2000.github.io/vrdocs/docs/hmd_fov_calculation.html).